ansible/ansible/docs/docsite/rst/reference_appendices/YAMLSyntax.rst

    `Mailing List <https://groups.google.com/group/ansible-project>`_
        Questions?
 Help?
 Ideas?
 Stop by the list on Google Groups :ref:`communication_irc`
-       How to join ansible chat channels (join #yaml for yaml-specific questions) `YAML 1.1 Specification <https://yaml.org/spec/1.1/>`_
+       How to join Ansible chat channels (join #yaml for yaml-specific questions) `YAML 1.1 Specification <https://yaml.org/spec/1.1/>`_
        The Specification for YAML 1.1, which PyYAML and libyaml are currently implementing